 Through personal and professional efforts, Mr. Dea has prioritized sustainability and stewardship.
 He initiated the Emissions Savings Program at Western Gas Resources in 2008 and, with his family, established a foundation that supports education, science, and conservation causes.
 He is an active outdoorsman who has climbed all 58 of Colorado's highest peaks above 14,000 feet.

-- Executive Chairman, Confluence Resources LP

-- · Director, Antero Midstream Corporation

-- · Director, Liberty Energy Inc.

-- Director, Crested Butte Land Trust
+- Executive Chairman, Confluence Resources LΡ - President and CEO, Cirque Resources LP - Director, Antero Midstream Corporation (2018-present) - Director, Liberty Energy Inc. (2018-present) - Director, Crested Butte Land Trust